adamsilver/fdpb/08-an-upload-form.md

 We're using the success callback which receives the response from the server as an object.
 The response contains a `file` property which contains the path and name of the file.
 This is used to create the HTML that is injected into the list item.

-*(Note: the demo uses Multer and Express to process the request and generate the response object.)*
+*(Note: the demo uses Multer and Express to process the request and generate the response object.
+You can use whatever you like.)*

 #### Error

 If the uploaded file is too big, or in the wrong format, we'll need to show users an error message.
 This is similar to the success message, but instead of showing a green success message with a tick, we'll show a red message with a warning symbol.
+Note: the error mark-up is the same as the error mark-up used to show validation errors in a standard form.

 ![An error](./images/08/error.png)